ConacBreslin/CBBridge/README.md

 - provide a members’ section that could be logged in to,
 - provide an online discussion forum for bridge problems,
 - provide interactive bridge hands and quizzes.
+- revisit the responsiveness of the class and play timetables as some users did not immediately realise that the tables were swipeable.
+- futher customise the navbar with green brackgound and silver text to blend in more with the site.
+-
 ## Languages used

 HTML5